-This Member Protection Policy aims to maintain ethical and informed decision-making and responsible behaviors within our League.
+This Member Protection Policy aims to maintain ethical and informed decision-making and responsible behaviours within our League.
 It outlines our commitment to a person's right to be treated with respect and dignity and to be safe and protected from abuse.
-This policy informs everyone involved in our sport in the Hills Football League Inc. of his or her legal and ethical rights and responsibilities and the standards of behavior that are required.
+This policy informs everyone involved in our sport, as part of the South Australian Women's League, of his or her legal and ethical rights and responsibilities and the standards of behaviour that are required.

-The policy attachments outline the procedures that support our commitment to eliminating discrimination, harassment, child abuse and other forms of inappropriate behavior from our sport.
-As part of this commitment, the Hills Football League Inc. will take disciplinary action against any person or organization bound by this policy if they breach it.
+The policy attachments outline the procedures that support our commitment to eliminating discrimination, harassment, child abuse and other forms of inappropriate behaviour from our sport.
+As part of this commitment, the South Australian Women's League will take disciplinary action against any person or organisation bound by this policy if they breach it.

 This policy has been endorsed by the SANFL and has been incorporated into the League's Constitution.
 The policy starts on April 1, 2012 and will operate until replaced.
-Copies of the current policy and its attachments can be obtained from the League website at www.hillsfootballleague.sportingpulse.net
+Copies of the current policy and its attachments can be obtained from the League website at WWW.Sawfl.org.au.